Board of Governors

 Independent Governor

-Jo has had extensive experience in the public sector, working for the NHS, Health & Safety Executive and Nuclear Installations Inspectorate before joining the Environment Agency in 2016.
-In her current role as Deputy Director and Head of Radioactive Substances and Installations Regulation, she leads on high-profile projects, including Nuclear New Build, Nuclear Legacy and Waste, Radioactive Source Security, regulation of EPR (Environmental Permitting Regulations) and Control of Onshore Major Accident Hazards Regulations (COMAH), support to Defra Clean Air Strategy and Environment Bill, Industrial Decarbonisation Strategy, Energy White Paper and other related government plans and strategies.
+Previously, as Deputy Director and Head of Radioactive Substances and Installations Regulation, Jo led on high-profile projects, including Nuclear New Build, Nuclear Legacy and Waste, Radioactive Source Security, regulation of EPR (Environmental Permitting Regulations) at a range of industrial sectors, Local Authority Unit, Control of Onshore Major Accident Hazards Regulations (COMAH), decarbonisation (hydrogen and carbon capture) and supported a wide range of government plans and strategies.

-Jo joined the Board as an Independent Governor in September 2021 and serves on the Audit Committee.
+Jo joined the Board as an Independent Governor in September 2021 and serves on the Audit & Risk Committee.
+She is the Lead Governor for ESG.

 Independent Governor

-Mark joined the Board of Governors in September 2023.
+Gayle joined the Board as an Independent Governor in September 2024

 We have an open recruitment process and accept speculative applications.
 If you are interested in joining our Board, please contact [email protected].